Burpengary - East

 Burpengary East's health metrics are close to national benchmarks.
 Common health conditions among its general population are somewhat typical but higher than the national average among older cohorts.

-Approximately 51% of the total population (~4,538 people) have private health cover, which is lower than the 47.6% rate across Greater Brisbane.
-Mental health issues and asthma are the most common medical conditions in the area, impacting 8.8 and 8.0% of residents respectively.
+Approximately 51% of the total population (~4,538 people) have private health cover, which is relatively low compared to Greater Brisbane's 47.6%.
+The most common medical conditions in the area are mental health issues and asthma, affecting 8.8% and 8.0% of residents respectively.
 68.7% of residents declare themselves completely clear of medical ailments, compared to 61.9% across Greater Brisbane.
-The area has 11.6% of residents aged 65 and over (1,038 people), which is lower than the 17.0% in Greater Brisbane.
-Health outcomes among seniors present some challenges and require more attention than the broader population.
+As of 2016, 11.6% of residents are aged 65 and over (1,038 people), lower than Greater Brisbane's 17.0%.
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health